Blue wall (United States): States behind the blue wall

-More recently, the states of Virginia and Colorado are on a five-election Democratic voting streak since 2008, after voting for George W. Bush in 2000 and 2004.
+More recently, the states of Virginia and Colorado are on a five-election Democratic voting streak since 2008, after voting for Republican nominee George W. Bush in 2000 and 2004.
 Virginia had been consistently Republican since 1968, while Colorado had only voted Democratic during 1992 in the same period, demonstrating the opposing trend to the blue wall.
+This suggests a new blue wall composed of the 19 states Kamala Harris won in 2024, which voted Democratic from 2008 to 2024.

 Ronald Reagan's landslide re-election in 1984 carried all states except for Minnesota, which last voted Republican with Richard Nixon's landslide re-election in 1972; and the District of Columbia, which has voted for the Democratic candidate in every election since it was admitted to the electoral college for the 1964 election.
-As such, the blue wall began to materialize with the 1988 United States presidential election; states that voted solely for Democratic Presidents since 1988 were New York, Washington, Massachusetts, Oregon, Hawaii, and Rhode Island.
+As such, the blue wall began to materialize with the 1988 United States presidential election; states that voted solely for Democratic Presidents since 1988 are New York, Washington, Massachusetts, Oregon, Hawaii, and Rhode Island.
 The remainder of the blue wall was built in the 1992 United States presidential election: California, Illinois, New Jersey, Maryland, Connecticut, Maine, Delaware, and Vermont.

-Three other states — the Rust Belt states of Wisconsin, Pennsylvania and Michigan — were also considered part of the wall, but the advent of Donald Trump showed a weakening of the Democratic hold on these states.
-A congressional district in Maine also joined them.
+Three other states — the Rust Belt states of Wisconsin (1988–2012), Pennsylvania (1992–2012) and Michigan (1992–2012) — were also considered part of the wall, but the advent of Republican nominee Donald Trump showed a weakening of the Democratic hold on these states.